 Achieving a 40% tree canopy is not something the City can do alone.
 Over half the opportunity for increasing canopy is on private lands, and we need the help of the community.
 Redmond's character and the main attraction for many community members is its trees, wooded areas, and urban forests.

-Access planting tips, tree care and other great resources
+Access planting tips, tree care, and other great resources below.

-Help plant trees, and restore forested areas at one of our upcoming planting events in Redmond.
+Help plant trees, and restore forested areas at an upcoming planting event.